godfreyko/cit295.github.io/project_ideas.md

 Examples of volunteer service performed by students in previous semesters are listed below with excerpts from their journal entries.

-1. Serve as an assistant instructor at “Coding of Kids” at a public library where children ages 8 through 12 learn the programing concepts using Scratch (developed by MIT).
+1. Serve as an assistant instructor at “Coding for Kids” at a public library where children ages 8 through 12 learn the programing concepts using Scratch (developed by MIT).
 *“Today there were a lot more children and they through a lot of interesting questions at me. ...
 The most interesting question of the day was a boy who was making a space